wskm - Weighted k-Means Clustering

 to very high dimensional data.
 Weights are calculated as the

-tw-k-means (twkm) by Xiaojun Chen, Xiaofei Xu, Joshua Zhexue
+(twkm) by Xiaojun Chen, Xiaofei Xu, Joshua Zhexue Huang and

-introduces two types of weights, the weights on individual
+types of weights, the weights on individual variables and the

-variables and the weights on variable groups, and they are
+weights on variable groups, and they are calculated during the

-calculated during the clustering process.
-The feature group
+clustering process.
+The feature group weighted k-means (fgkm)

-grouping features and weighting the group in addition to
+concept by grouping features and weighting the group in